 Making collaboration work

-Successful business collaborations require commitment, understanding, planning and communication.
+Successful business collaborations require alignment of values, commitment, understanding, planning and communication.
 Take the time to fully explore the following aspects of your proposed partnering arrangement.

 Successful business collaborators have invested time evaluating the potential contract.
 They plan the bid writing process fully, including allocation of duties and responsibilities.
 The time invested at this stage can lead to a more effective bid writing process.